AtheneumChain/Scripts/Multiple-Masternodes.md

 ```
 sudo nano /etc/network/interfaces
 ```
-enter your password when prompted and paste the following:
+enter your password when prompted and paste the following at the end of the file:

 ```
 auto ens3:0